jnieser/portfolio/content/publication/example/index.md

 ---
-title: 'COVID-19 Effects on Financial Markets: An Intraday Analysis'
+title: 'COVID-19 Effects on Financial Markets: An Intraday Analysis (2020)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here